Developer Workflow

 Create relations between sources

-Developers create relations between sources, which act similarly to JOINs, and allow the developer to build further transformation logic on a source.
-Developers use relations in rule expressions to reference or aggregate data across sources.
+You'll create relations between sources, which act similarly to JOINs, and allow you to build further transformation logic on a source.
+You can use relations in rule expressions to reference or aggregate data across sources.
+If table keys are identified in the connection data dictionary, DataForge will automatically create relations for you when you bulk create sources in connection metadata.

 Create rules on source

-Developers create rules in the source to either validate existing data or to enrich the data by adding additional columns to the source hub table.
-Developers use Spark SQL to write rule expressions that define the logic in the source.
-These rule expressions can be as simple or complex as the developer needs.
+You create rules in the source to either validate existing data or to enrich the data by adding additional columns to the source hub table.
+You use Spark SQL to write rule expressions that define the logic in the source.
+These rule expressions can be as simple or complex as you needs.
 Rule expressions can utilize relations and window functions as needed.
-Rules are set up as either snapshot or keep current to allow the developer to decide whether the rule should always recalculate.
+Rules are set up as either snapshot or keep current to allow you to decide whether the rule should always recalculate.

 Recalculate the source